 [Update: Some offers mentioned below have expired.
-You can view the current offers from our partners here — Gold Delta SkyMiles® Credit Card, Gold Delta SkyMiles® Business Credit Card from American Express and Starwood Preferred Guest® Credit Card from American Express.
+You can view the current offers from our partners if available here — Gold Delta SkyMiles® Credit Card, Gold Delta SkyMiles® Business Credit Card from American Express and Starwood Preferred Guest® Credit Card from American Express.
 Disclosure: Cards from our partners are mentioned below.]

 On Wednesday, Delta Airlines announced a major change to its SkyMiles frequent flier program.